Go directly to product information

 • d-limonene (1.4%), responsible for the citrus aromas.

-This special long pepper is also excellent to use in dishes in which other long peppers can also be used, such as in oso buco, with goat cheese and in winter soups.
+This special long pepper is also excellent to use in dishes in which other long peppers can be used, such as in oso buco, with goat cheese and in winter soups.
 Due to the fruity accents, the pepper combines well with exotic fruit, coconut, but also strawberries and melon.

 Features:

-• grows in the wild, hand-picked
+• grows in the wild, picked by hand

-• origin: Assam, Northeast India
+• Origin: Assam, Northeast India

 Assortment